The Failure of Blackberry

 The world truly changed in 1999.
-We saw Europe introduce the Euro, the tragedy at Columbine, the world was dealing with Kosovo and SpongeBob SquarePants debuted.
-But the world also saw a revolution in communication – one that, for better or for worse.
+We saw Europe introduce the Euro.Then, the tragedy at Columbine, the world was dealing with Kosovo and SpongeBob SquarePants debuted.
+But, the world also saw a revolution in communication for better or for worse.
 And, it changed everything.
 As a result BlackBerry failed.

 Research In Motion introduced the BlackBerry

 The first BlackBerry was the 850 and it was little more than a two-way pager with email and some limited HTML functionality.
 However, it could not be used as a phone.
 It did, however, give users something they had never had before: an “always on” connection that allowed users to synch with Microsoft Outlook.

 In the early days, the 850 was not even yet called a BlackBerry (long before Blackberry failed) and it was only available to enterprises.
 Neither of those factors detracted from its desirability.
 Quite the opposite, in fact.
 It was a status symbol.
 The person using it felt like they had made it.
 The 850 was the epitome of a brand reflection.

 I say that because brand is really the reflection customers see when they use your product or service.
 It is the emotional connection people have with things and RIM had a product that elicited such an emotional response that people became addicted to the device.

 RIM owned some very valuable emotional territory.
 It owned innovation/technology.
 It owned status.
 It owned first.
 It owned prized emotional ground that should be held on to as vigorously as possible.